 Skip to main content

-First MA Psychology in the Arts (Music) cohort to graduate
+First MA Psychology in the Arts (Music) graduate from RCS

-This week at RCS’s autumn graduation, the first cohort of the MA Psychology in the Arts (Music) programme will graduate.
+The first cohort of the MA Psychology in the Arts (Music) programme have graduated from RCS.

 This is the only course of its kind in Scotland, created for students who want to explore the role music plays within our lives and understand its significance, and influence on the human psyche.